 BACKGROUND: The mission of the Wind Program, located within the Wind and Water Power Technologies Office in EERE, is to accelerate widespread U.S. deployment of clean, affordable, and reliable wind power to promote energy security, economic growth, and environmental quality.
-For more information about the Wind and Water Power Program, please visit our website at http://wind.energy.gov.
+For more information about the Wind Program and the Wind and Water Power Technologies Office, please visit our website at http://wind.energy.gov.